felangel/bloc/docs/angularcountertutorial.md

 ?> **Note**: We are using the `BlocPipe` so that we can display our counterBloc state as it is updated.

 That's it!
 We've separated our presentation layer from our business logic layer.
-Our `CounterPageComponent` has no idea what happens when a user presses a button; it just dispatches an event to notify the `CounterBloc`.
+Our `CounterPageComponent` has no idea what happens when a user presses a button; it just adds an event to notify the `CounterBloc`.
 Furthermore, our `CounterBloc` has no idea what is happening with the state (counter value); it's simply converting the `CounterEvents` into integers.

 We can run our app with `webdev serve` and can view it [locally](http://localhost:8080).